ndepoel/StreamPlayer/scripts/README.md

 To combine the downloaded videos into a series of split-screen collages:

-  * Run: `python combine_streams.py -i [input video dir] -o [output dir] --ffprobe [path to ffprobe.exe] --ffmpeg [path to ffmpeg.exe] -f FreeSerif.ttf`
+  * Run: `python combine_streams.py -i [local download dir] -o [output dir] --ffprobe [path to ffprobe.exe] --ffmpeg [path to ffmpeg.exe] -f FreeSerif.ttf`
     * The script needs to know the location of ffprobe and ffmpeg to function.
 By default it assumes both files are available in directory: `ffmpeg\bin`
-	* By default the videos are combined in arbitrary order and the audio track will be copied from the first video file encountered.
+	* By default the videos are combined in arbitrary order and the audio tracks will be copied in the same order.
 	  To specify a specific participant to give precedence (i.e. always placed first and leading for audio), add the argument: `-s [participant name]`
 	* To check what the script will do without actually doing the video encode, you can perform a dry run first by adding the argument: `--dry-run`